Choose the Best Way to Take Money Overseas With These Travel Tips

 In all likelihood, you’ll need access to the local currency while overseas.
 But whether you choose to pay with a credit, debit, or travel card, or whether it’s better to use cash, depends entirely on where you’re going and what you plan to do while you’re there.

 Some countries like Sweden operate nearly exclusively in plastic payments while others, like Vietnam, have an almost entirely cash-based economy.

 So what’s the best money option while travelling overseas?
-It could be using local cash, a prepaid travel card, or a debit or credit card, depending on your destination and itinerary.
+It could be using travel money, a prepaid travel card, or a debit or credit card, depending on your destination and itinerary.
 We recommend combining at least two of these payment methods so you have the most flexibility and security.

 Want more money tips for your travel overseas?
 Read on to learn more about…

 - Paying with your debit card